Molecular Strong Coupling and Cavity Finesse

-We have compared the photoluminescence from TDBC aggregates located in three different cavity structures: open, half and full cavities.
-In all three case the reflectivity data indicate the strong coupling regime has been reached.
-The calculated absorption shows a somewhat different picture, with significant changes in the absorption by the TDBC for all three cavity types, but only in the case of the full cavity does the absorption track the (lower) polariton fully.
-The situation for photoluminescence is that there is no modification for the open cavity, some modification for the half cavity, and -- as for the absorption -- in the case of the full cavity the PL maps onto the lower polariton very well.
+We have compared the photoluminescence from dye molecules (TDBC aggregates) located in three different cavity configurations: open, half and full cavities.
+In all three cases the reflectivity data indicate the strong coupling regime has been reached, see the fifth column of Table 1.
+The calculated absorption shows a somewhat different picture, with changes in the absorption by the TDBC for all three cavity types, but only in the case of the full cavity does the absorption track the (lower) polariton fully.
+We also observe changes in PL for all three samples, but again it is only for the full cavity that the PL maps onto the lower polariton.
+The behaviour we observe in PL, figure \ref{fig:PL_comparison}, is reminiscent of the transition from weak to strong coupling observed in reflection measurements~\cite{Thomas_NanoLett_2020}, where an initially uncoupled peak broadens before splitting into two clearly resolvable peaks.
+In PL the upper polariton is not observed due to non-radiative relaxation, so instead a lower polariton branch eventually becomes distinct from the uncoupled PL peak.
+Ordinarily, the transition from weak to strong coupling is observed by increasing the number of molecules in a cavity, for example by using photochromic molecules~\cite{Schwartz_PRL_2011_106_196405,Thomas_NanoLett_2020}.
+Here, however, similar behaviour has instead been observed by modifying the cavity structure.
+This leads to a number of questions: how can we quantify the change in these structures that has caused this transition into the strong coupling regime, and what is the threshold for the observation of strong coupling in PL?

-Previously we have looked at whether absorption by the dye is modified in the strong coupling regime, and for an open cavity we found that there is some modification.
-However, that study~\cite{Thomas_JPCL_2021_12_6914} made use of a broad spectrum dye (whereas TDBC is narrow-band), and no PL measurements were undertaken.
+Previously we have looked at whether absorption by the dye is modified in the strong coupling regime, and -- as here -- we found that for an open cavity there was some modification~\cite{Thomas_JPCL_2021_12_6914}.
+However, that study made use of a broad spectrum dye (whereas TDBC is narrow-band -- with a spectral width of $\Gamma$ = 0.07 eV) -- and no PL measurements were undertaken.
 Other work looking at strong coupling between dye molecules and particle plasmon modes found that there was clear PL arising from the lower polariton in the strong coupling regime~\cite{Wersall_ACSPhot_2019_6_2570}.